SoftHeroes/JSObfuscator/README.md

 ## **Settings**

 ### **Change File Extension**
-**Default**: `min.js` \
+**Default**: `obfuscated.js` \
-**Description**: Save the file with a new extension after offuscating.
-For example if you put min.js the file would be changed from test.js to test.min.js and the file test.min.js would change to test.min.min.js as it only replaces the last extension on the file.
+**Description**: Save the file with a new extension after obfuscating.
+For example if you put obfuscated.js the file would be changed from test.js to test.obfuscated.js.
+But, if you try to obfuscating test.obfuscated.js this file will be skipped.
 ### **Files To Ignore**
 **Default**: \
 **Description**: Enter comma separated list of file names to be ignored